Amycretin Zenagamtide GLP-1/Amylin Data 2026

 Initial publication

-Zenagamtide (formerly amycretin) is Novo Nordisk’s unimolecular GLP-1 and amylin receptor agonist — a single molecule targeting both pathways simultaneously.
-Phase 2 type 2 diabetes data showed weight loss of up to 14.5% after 36 weeks.
-As of March 2026, subcutaneous and oral Phase 2 trials are complete, and the Phase 3 REDEFINE programme for obesity is now enrolling, with Phase 3 for type 2 diabetes planned for H2 2026.
-Zenagamtide is not the same as CagriSema — CagriSema combines two separate agents, while zenagamtide is one molecule with dual activity.
+Amycretin (now formally named zenagamtide — its international nonproprietary name, having first been developed as amycretin, codes NNC0487-0111 / NN9487) is the company’s unimolecular GLP-1 and amylin receptor agonist — a single molecule targeting both pathways simultaneously.
+Phase 2 type 2 diabetes data showed weight loss of up to 14.6% after 36 weeks.
+As of June 15, 2026, subcutaneous and oral Phase 2 trials are complete, the Phase 3 AMAZE programme for obesity is enrolling, and Novo Nordisk has now launched AMAZE-12 (May 2026), a Phase 3 trial of amycretin for weight maintenance after diet-induced weight loss — the first amycretin Phase 3 obesity-maintenance trial.
+Novo positions amycretin as the post-2027 obesity follow-on to CagriSema in its pipeline.
+Amycretin is not the same as CagriSema — CagriSema combines two separate agents, while amycretin is one molecule with dual activity.
+Track adjacent status pages in the Approval Trackers hub.

 - Not the same as CagriSema — different molecular architecture, same biological targets.